jonnonz1/nz-statute-book/acts/public/1983/arms-act-1983.md

 (2) In any prosecution for an offence against subsection (1) in which it is proved that the defendant was carrying or in possession of any firearm, airgun, pistol, prohibited magazine, restricted weapon, or explosive, as the case may require, the burden of proving the existence of some lawful, proper, and sufficient purpose shall lie on the defendant.

 ### 46 Carrying of imitation firearm, except for lawful, proper, and sufficient purpose
-(1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $4,000 or to both who, except for some lawful, proper, and sufficient purpose, carries an imitation firearm.
+(1) A person commits an offence and is liable on conviction to imprisonment for a term not exceeding 1 year, or to a fine not exceeding $4,000, if the person, except for some lawful, proper, and sufficient purpose, carries an imitation firearm.
-(2) In any prosecution for an offence against subsection (1) in which it is proved that the defendant was carrying an imitation firearm, the burden of proving the existence of some lawful, proper, and sufficient purpose shall lie on the defendant.
+(2) In any prosecution for an offence against subsection (1) in which it is proved that the defendant was carrying an imitation firearm, the defendant has the burden of proving the existence of some lawful, proper, and sufficient purpose.

 ### 47 Being in charge of firearm, airgun, pistol, or restricted weapon while under the influence of drink or drug
 Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $3,000 or to both who, while in charge of any firearm, airgun, pistol, or restricted weapon, is under the influence of drink or a drug to such an extent as to be incapable of having proper control of the firearm, airgun, pistol, or restricted weapon.

 ### 48 Discharging firearm, airgun, pistol, or restricted weapon in or near dwellinghouse or public place
-Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $3,000 or to both who, without reasonable cause, discharges a firearm, airgun, pistol, or restricted weapon in or near—so as to endanger property or to endanger, annoy, or frighten any person.
+A person commits an offence and is liable on conviction to imprisonment for a term not exceeding 6 months, or to a fine not exceeding $10,000, if the person, without reasonable excuse, discharges a firearm, airgun, pistol, or restricted weapon in or near a dwellinghouse or a public place so as to—
-  (a) a dwellinghouse; or
+  (a) endanger property; or
-  (b) a public place,—
+  (b) endanger, annoy, or frighten any person.

 ### 49 Using, discharging, or carrying certain firearms except for some lawful, proper, or sufficient purpose
 (1) Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or to a fine not exceeding $1,000 or to both who, except for some lawful, proper, and sufficient purpose, uses, discharges, or carries anywhere any firearm of the kind known as—